 Permanent underwater rudder repairs

-The latest development of the flexible mobdock technique allows Hydrex to also perform permanent repairs on any type of rudder while the vessel remains at anchorage and cargo operations can continue.
+A new repair technique allows Hydrex to also perform permanent repairs on any type of rudder while the vessel remains at anchorage and cargo operations can continue.
 Permanent underwater rudder repairs were hitherto not possible and ships had to drydock in cases where a major defect was found.
-The newly designed equipment is lightweight and can be mobilized very rapidly using Hydrex special flight containers for worldwide delivery of this new service.
+The newly designed equipment can be mobilized very rapidly using Hydrex special flight containers for worldwide delivery of this new service.

 Hydrex continues to invest in the research necessary to keep evolving the available repair techniques along with continual training and development of its engineers and diver/technicians.
 This is done to offer customers the most efficient solution, whether the required services involve the inspection of a vessel’s external condition and any required maintenance work or highly technical major repairs and replacements of a ship’s external underwater equipment and machinery.
 At the same time, optimum hull protection and performance is provided as the Ecospeed coating system evolves and is refined.